daliamadur/couch-to-coder-2025/week_3/README.md

 - (used for this project) – more ideal for smaller projects/limited capacity
     - ✅ Simple to use and access (to read from/write to)
     - ❌ Not easily scalable, error prone
+---
 #### Databases
+- Method for organising data
+- Allows easy access, retreival and modification of data
+- Can be structured *(SQL)* or unstructured *(NoSQL)*
-- **Transaction** – Collection of database operations performed as a single unit of work
+- **Transaction** – Collection of database operations performed as a single unit of work, should follow **ACID** principles:
     - **A**tomicity – All transactions are completed fully
     - **C**onsistency – Transactions bring database from one valid state to another
     - **I**solation – Transations should be independent